kristi11/ww-filament/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## 🚀 About The Project

-##### WittyWorkflow is a TALL stack (Tailwind CSS, Alpine.js, Laravel, Livewire) foundation designed for building niche marketplaces and small business management tools.
-Whether you’re crafting an e-commerce shop, managing appointments, or creating custom workflows, this modular platform—powered by Filament PHP—offers a robust starting point.
-It’s built to be forked, extended, and deployed fast, with features like role-based dashboards, Stripe payments, and customizable UI out of the box.
+WittyWorkflow is a TALL stack (Tailwind CSS, Alpine.js, Laravel, Livewire) foundation designed for building niche marketplaces and small business management tools.
+Whether you're crafting an e-commerce shop, managing appointments, or creating custom workflows, this modular platform—powered by Filament PHP—offers a robust starting point.
+It's built to be forked, extended, and deployed fast, with features like role-based dashboards, Stripe payments, and customizable UI out of the box.

-##### Originally a demo app, WittyWorkflow has evolved into a versatile base for real-world projects.
+Originally a demo app, WittyWorkflow has evolved into a versatile base for real-world projects.
 A prime example?
-It’s being adapted into the Artisanal Food Production Manager—a marketplace example connecting artisanal producers to customers, complete with product listings, orders, and secure payments.
+It's being adapted into the Artisanal Food Production Manager—a marketplace example connecting artisanal producers to customers, complete with product listings, orders, and secure payments.
 Developers can use it as-is for small business needs or tailor it to specialized industries like handmade goods, local services, or boutique retail.

-### Interactive Demo
+### 🎮 Interactive Demo

 **Watch a guided tour of Witty Workflow's key features and intuitive interface.**